mystist/mystist.github.com/index.md

 {% for post in site.posts %}

-{% if post.categories contains 'work' or post.categories contains 'work_ruby' %}
+{% if post.categories contains 'work' or post.categories contains 'work_ruby' or post.categories contains 'plugin' %}

 {% if had_shown == false %}